Ready in just 30 minutes, these healthy mashed sweet potatoes are flavored with garlic and fresh chives — and have a secret ingredient.

 Potatoes may have gotten a bad rap over the years, but good news: they’re actually good for you.
 And sweet potatoes are some of the healthiest foods of all time.
 But of course, it all depends on the preparation: if they’re slathered in cream and butter, those health benefits don’t have quite the same shine.
+Sweet potatoes are incredible roasted, but mashing them has its own unique challenges.
+Keep reading for the secret ingredient in this healthy mashed sweet potatoes recipe!

 - This recipe was born out of a recipe fail — a sweet potato shepherd’s pie that used a similar potato mixture for the top.
 It’s always encouraging when failure can result in success!
 (Isn’t that how breakfast cereal was invented?)